Brian Sings and Swings: Plot

-As Peter prepares to leave for work, he backs his car out of the driveway, hitting Brian, who needs treatment at a hospital.
-Upon Brian's return, Peter makes too much of an effort to welcome him back into the family.
+As Peter is leaving for work, he hits Brian with his car backing up, sending him to the hospital.
 Meanwhile, Meg makes friends with a girl named Sarah at her school, unaware that she is about to be offered a place in the Lesbian Alliance Club.
-After speaking with Neil Goldman, she realizes that she is now considered a lesbian by the group and prepares to drop out; however, when she realizes the effect being a member may have on her social status (finding herself more popular as a lesbian), she pretends to be one.
+After speaking with Neil Goldman, she realizes that she is now considered a lesbian by the group and prepares to drop out; however, when she realizes she is much more popular as a lesbian, she pretends to be one.
+When Meg tells the family that she is now a lesbian, she is mocked by Lois, who knows she is not.

 Meanwhile, Brian becomes depressed after the accident, but after speaking with Frank Sinatra Jr., he begins to perform with him, changing his outlook on life to that of positivity.
 After being told of Brian's new lifestyle, the family is impressed and encourage him to continue.
 However, when he is invited by Sinatra to perform with him again, their duo is interrupted by Stewie, who joins the performance.
+The three form "The new Rat Pack."

-Meanwhile, Meg tells the family that she is now a lesbian, but is mocked by Lois, knowing that she is not being honest.
-Even as they do so, Chris and Quagmire exit Meg's closet, having attempted to film some lesbian interaction.
-Meanwhile, Brian and Stewie continue their performances across Quahog with Sinatra.
-In a drunken condition following a performance, Brian loses Stewie, which results in Stewie's ear being bitten off by a deer.
-Peter says that Brian will stop performing with Sinatra immediately and threatens to telephone Sinatra's "mother" Mia Farrow.
-Angry at Peter's bossiness, Brian bites his arm, which leaves Peter afraid of him; the next day, Brian tries to reconcile with Peter, but Peter, still scared, only pelts him with furniture, dishes and Stewie, angering Brian who storms off in a rage.
+In a drunken condition following a performance, Brian loses Stewie, who finally returns home with his ear having been bit off by a deer.
+Peter demands that Brian stops performing with Sinatra immediately and threatens to telephone Sinatra's "mother," Mia Farrow.
+Angry at Peter's bossiness, Brian bites his arm, which makes Peter afraid of him.
+The next day, Brian tries to reconcile with Peter, but Peter, still scared, only throws things at him and hides.

-Brian, regretful of biting Peter, quits performing with Stewie and Sinatra, resorting to drinking wine from a gutter.
-However, Brian regains his confidence when Stewie finds him, where he tells Brian that there are things in life which are beyond his control, telling him that even though they aren't in his control, they do matter, contrary to Brian's common beliefs.
-Meanwhile, Meg prepares to tell Sarah that she is not a lesbian and that she only pretended to be in order to make friends; however, Sarah is in her underwear, believing Meg has come to her house to have sex with her.
-They are both interrupted by Quagmire and his production team filming their antics.
+Brian, regretful at biting Peter, quits performing with Stewie and Sinatra, resorting to drinking wine from a gutter.
+Stewie finds him and boosts his morale with a pep talk.
+Meanwhile, Meg goes to Sarah's home to confess that she is not a lesbian and that she only pretended to be one in order to make friends, while Sarah had mistakenly believed Meg had come over to have sex.

 The episode ends with Stewie, Brian and Frank Sinatra Jr. singing once more at a club until Mia Farrow (called in by Peter) intervenes, reprimanding Frank for "hanging out 'till all hours with a baby and a dog", and spanks him in front of the audience, much to his chagrin.